Gov. Jay Inslee praises Spokane's in-person classes after visit to Stevens Elementary School

 One kindergartner told him that learning from home “doesn’t make me feel very good.”
 Another said that masks are “easy to wear.”

-Upstairs, teacher David Dehlbom and his sixth-graders were acclimating to in-person learning after five months of staying home.
+Upstairs, teacher David Dehlbom and his 6th-graders were acclimating to in-person learning after five months of staying home.

 Inslee walked in and asked the students to “raise your hands if you think this is better than being online.”